eludris-community/crudris/README.md

 # crudris

-Crudris is a Crystal API wrapper for the Discord API.
+Crudris is a Crystal API wrapper for the [Eludris](https://github.com/eludris) API.

 ## Installation